Our physical address is:

 Our trainers make time to give each client a weekly text update.
 This usually entails a cute picture or a video of progress and a detailed text with how the week went!
 Please understand that our main priority is to spend quality time with each dog.
 If you would like to reach out more often we will do our best to get back as long as it doesn't interfere with the time we have with the dogs in training.

-Best Retrievers is open to clients Monday thru Friday 8-5, excluding 12-1.
-Saturday 8-5 by appt only.
-Sunday we are CLOSED
+Best Retrievers is open to clients Monday thru Friday 8-5, excluding lunch 12-1.
+Saturday 8-5 by appointment only.
+Sunday we are CLOSED.

 The search for the ‘right’ puppy can be difficult.
 First, look for a puppy that has a good pedigree.
 Look for achievements (AKC or UKC hunt test or field trial) in the bloodline that insures your puppy will have good genetic material.
 Evaluate the parents closely; they will be the nearest predictor for how the pup will act as an adult.
 You want a pup which, as an adult, with have a high desire to retrieve, maintain good training ability and intelligence.
 You also want a sound temperament and a friendly disposition.
 Make sure that the parent’s hips have been certified by the Orthopedic Foundation for Animals (OFA) with a rating of at least "Good" or "Excellent."
 Also, make sure the parent’s eyes have been certified by the Certified Eye Retinal Foundation (CERF) as "Clear."
 Always ask for a written hip and eye guarantee and make sure the pup has been vaccinated, wormed, and dew claws have been removed.